 In the PDF files above, my address is covered up by the black box for privacy reasons.

 UNTIL 2012, we ALSO tested the whole herd for CL yearly and have been serologically negative.
 Most of our animals have several years worth of tests or were born on site out of parents with several years of negative status.
 However, at 10.00 per goat, it is simply too pricy to test them for CL when we have NEVER had a suspicious abscess, have strict biosecurity that INCLUDES testing incoming stock for CL (twice!) before introduction to the main herd, and when we do not show or otherwise encounter other herds that are not disease tested.
+The CL blood test is also one of the least able to detect the disease in a goat – meaning animals with a current active abscess or known confirmed CL abscess COMMONLY test negative and postitive results do not always mean active infection either since vaccination can cause positive results as well.
 AS STATED, WE DO TEST ALL INCOMING PURCHASED STOCK TWICE – PRE ISOLATION AND AT THE END OF A 3 MONTH ISOLATION PERIOD FOR CL IN ADDITION TO CAE AND JOHNES!
 ALL ANIMALS ARE EITHER BORN HERE OUT OF NEGATIVE PARENTS, OR HAVE BEEN TESTED 2X OR MORE FOR CL.
-We have NEVER had a suspicious abscess but any abscess would be cause to immediately isolate the animal and culture it for Corynebacterium pseudotuberculosis, which is the causitive agent of CL.
+We have NEVER had a truely suspicious abscess in a CL location, but any abscess would be cause to immediately isolate the animal and culture it for Corynebacterium pseudotuberculosis, which is the causitive agent of CL.

 Not all abscesses are CL, but I believe ALL suspicious abscesses should be cultured.
 A CL blood test is not highly accurate, BUT THE CULTURE IS VERY DEFINITIVE.